MichelNivard/MCMSEM/README.md

    - Added `optim_iters` argument to `MCMfit()` to enable changing number of iterations of each optimizer

 ### Things still TODO:
+1. Create `MCMholdout` function to compare loss/fit of 1 or more models on holdout data and/org original data.
+Also check if settings of models were similar enough (e.g. both with weighted data etc)
+2. Check `var_observed` values
-1. Add gradient history (probably as option)
+3. Add gradient history (probably as option)
-2. Stop computation when loss/gradient is NaN (then return last non-NA result)
+4. Stop computation when loss/gradient is NaN (then return last non-NA result)
+5. Create manual/wiki pages for:
+   1. MCMdatasummary() - Include recommendation for generating datasummary object of data which will be used in different models
+   2. MCMsavesummary()
+   3. weighted analysis
-3. Add Hessian
+6. Add Hessian
-4. Find a way to get the full jacobian using torch? (and have it be faster than the default jacobian with the current .jac.fn)
+7. Find a way to get the full jacobian using torch? (and have it be faster than the default jacobian with the current .jac.fn)
-5. Expand checks in `MCMmodel`
+8. Expand checks in `MCMmodel`

 ## Patch notes
 - v0.1.1